 A granny charger is a term for a portable EV charger that plugs directly into a standard 13-amp household socket.
 It has a slower charging speed compared to a dedicated EV charger but provides convenience, especially for occasional or emergency charging needs at home or while on the go.
 However, granny chargers come with a number of disadvantages: they are significantly less powerful, increase the charge time, and lose the efficiency that comes with a dedicated smart charger.

-In order to plug your EV directly into the mains, you will need to use a 3-pin EV charger, otherwise known as a Granny charger.
+In order to plug your EV directly into the mains, you will need to use an EV charger with a 3-pin plug, otherwise known as a Granny charger.
 A Granny charger gets its name from the concept of taking the charger with you to visit family (i.e. dear old Grandmother!) and plugging your vehicle directly into their electricity supply in order to charge for the return journey.

-Granny chargers offer exceptional versatility.
-Since they can be plugged into any conventional domestic socket, they offer EV owners the flexibility to charge their vehicles in a multitude of locations — at home, at a friend’s house, or at a holiday rental.
+3-pin Granny chargers offer exceptional versatility.
+Since they can be plugged into any conventional domestic socket with three pins, they offer EV owners the flexibility to charge their vehicles in a multitude of locations — at home, at a friend’s house, or at a holiday rental.
 For top-up charging, occasional charging, or for those who don’t drive very often, they can be a convenient and cost-effective solution.

 A granny charger works in a simple ‘plug-and-play’ style.
 Here’s how it works: